meilisearch/meilisearch-vue/examples/nobel-prizes/README.md

 ## MeiliSearch Search in Nobel Winners

-This repository is the front end to search through all nobel winners and the specifics of their prizes.
+In this directory, you will find the front end to search through all Nobel winners and their prizes' specifics.
 The search is powered by [MeiliSearch](https://github.com/meilisearch/meilisearch), a powerful, fast, open-source, easy to use and deploy search engine.

 ## Demo